speedcontrol/nodecg-speedcontrol/README.md

 * All Items on the overlay is fully configurable during run-time, but should really be configured before the marathon, which means that you can change positions of the game-capture cutout of the background, moving timers, moving player nameplates, game information, etc, etc.
 * Oh no!
 Runner X and Runner Y nameplates are under the wrong gamefeed!
 No problem, the "Player Layout" element of speedcontrol lets you click and drag the player to the correct gamefeed.

-Speedcontrol will open up to open beta planned for late February, meaning that there might be bugs still lingering.
-It did run without crashing for the whole Pre-ESA marathon, with many minor bugs found that has since been taken care of.
-Please note that the current version of speedcontrol comes with the full setup of the PRE-ESA marathon, and that you should tailor the layouts for your own use.
-How to do this will be covered in instructional videos in the future.

 ## Installation (including installation of NodeCG)

 There are two prerequisites to get SpeedControl and NodeCG working.